SirAnthony/marvin-xmpp/README.rst

 ------

 Marvin was designed as a modular bot where all functionality provides by third-party modules.
-Core of bot it is just loader for those plugins, and tool which is make interaction between plugins and end users easier.
+Core of bot it is just a loader for those plugins, and tool which is make interaction between plugins and end users easier.

 Bot core methods